 In 1970, six natural history clubs joined together to form the Federation of Alberta Naturalists.
-Today, this same organization, now known as Nature Alberta serves a membership of over 40 clubs and represents thousands of individuals across the province.
-These individuals share a passion for natural history.
+Today, this same organization, known as Nature Alberta serves a membership of over 40 clubs and represents thousands of individuals across the province.
+Every one of these individuals share a passion for natural history.

 Read more about Nature Alberta - a community connected by a love of nature.